matrix-org/synapse/docs/admin_api/rooms.md

   - `history_visibility` - Rooms are ordered alphabetically by visibility of history of the room.
   - `state_events` - Rooms are ordered by number of state events.
 Largest to smallest.
 * `dir` - Direction of room order.
 Either `f` for forwards or `b` for backwards.
 Setting this value to `b` will reverse the above sort order.
 Defaults to `f`.
 * `search_term` - Filter rooms by their room name, canonical alias and room id.
+  Specifically, rooms are selected if the search term is contained in
+  - the room's name,
-                  Search term can be contained in any part of the room name and local part of canonical alias or room id.
+  - the local part of the room's canonical alias, or
+  - the local part of the room's id.

   Defaults to no filtering.

 **Response**